Your mind changes when you know that you’re going to be a parent

-And for proceeds collected through advertising, donations, sponsors and the like, Janet and I aim to donate a portion to charities and good causes that focus on children’s well-being: education, mental and physical health.
+And for proceeds collected through advertising, donations, sponsors and the like, we aim to donate a portion to charities and good causes that focus on children’s well-being: education, mental and physical health.
 So you can go about your day, playing one of your favourite stories to your child, knowing that proceeds gratefully received will not only help towards running JGK, but also help out children in need.

 Thank you for visiting this little site of ours: we hope you and your family enjoy the stay!

 – George & Janet